JaelenL/JaelenL/README.md

 - 👋 Hi, I’m @JaelenL
 - 👀 I’m interested in technology and growing my knowledge
-- 🌱 I’m currently learning HTML and SQL
+- 🌱 I’m currently learning HTML, SQL, C++, and Javascript
-- 💞️ I’m looking to collaborate on anyhting that i can be apart of
+- 💞️ I’m looking to collaborate on anyhting that I can be apart of
 - 📫 How to reach me is my email jaelen54@gmail.com

 <!---